luarvique/ppa/README.md

 # ... and, finally, ...

-Finally, in order to install OpenWebRX, do the following, **as root**:
+Finally, in order to install OpenWebRX+, do the following, **as root**:

     apt install openwebrx

-To make sure OpenWebRX is running, direct your local web browser to the following address:
+To make sure OpenWebRX+ is running, direct your local web browser to the following address:

     http://localhost:8073/

-You should see the OpenWebRX web interface, with the noise filter (NR) and tuning step (>-<) controls.
+You should see the OpenWebRX+ web interface, with the noise filter (NR) and tuning step (>-<) controls.